renukaImprove10X/cronexpressionparser/README.md

 **Cron Expression Parser**

-This simple Java application will tokenize and pars a cron expression and print it in a tabular format.
+This is a Java application that will tokenize and pars a cron expression and print it in a tabular format.

 **Prerequisites**